TortoiseLeaf/MauiScreenTime/onboarding.md

 The following is a set of guidelines for contributing to the MauiScreenTime app usage tracker.
 These are mostly guidelines, not steadfast rules.
 Use your best judgment, and feel free to propose changes and updates to this document in a pull request.

+### Dev environment

+Due to issues from using different IDE's on the project, the preferred IDE to develop this project is Visual Studio.

 #### Table Of Contents

 [Code of Conduct](#code-of-conduct)